Pansa

-Wat Khao Phra Si Sanphetcharam, buit during the reign of Pansa.
+Wat Khao Phra Si Sanphetcharam, built during the reign of Pansa.

+Pansa (พรรษา) is a Suphannabhum monarch attested in the Northern Chronicle.
+He is described there as a son of the legendary King Balaraj, who ruled Dvaravati's Nakhon Pathom from 867 to 913.

+Appointment at Phanthumburi

-Pansa (พรรษา) is a Suphannabhum monarch attested in the Thai Northern Chronicle.
-He is described as a son of the legendary King Balaraj, who ruled Dvaravati’s Nakhon Pathom from 867 to 913, and was appointed at the age of 15 by his father as the first ruler of the newly established city on the left bank of the Tha Chin River, which was named Phanthumburi (พันธุมบุรี), identified with the area around the present-day Suphan Buri.
-This settlement later developed into the principal city of the Suphannabhum Kingdom in the 10th century.
-Borihan Thepthani proposes that Pansa may have relocated his seat to Mueang Uthong and designated it as Sri Ayodhya (ศรีอโยธยา).
+At the age of fifteen Pansa was appointed by his father as the first ruler of a newly established city on the left bank of the Tha Chin River, named Phanthumburi (พันธุมบุรี) and identified with the area of present-day Suphan Buri.
+The settlement later became the principal city of the Suphannabhum kingdom in the 10th century.

-The exact year of Pansa’s appointment as ruler of Suphan Buri is unclear, as the chronological data preserved in the Northern Chronicle is considered by many Thai scholars to be highly distorted and therefore not possible to reconstruct with precision.
-However, Borihan Thepthani provides the year of Pansa’s death, recorded as 1006, from which a retrospective calculation suggests that his enthronement may have occurred in 916 and that he was born in 901.
-The chronicle further attributes to him a significant role in the promotion of Buddhism, particularly through the construction of two important temples, Wat Khao Phra Si Sanphetcharam and Wat Suan Luang (วัดสวนหลวง).
+The year of his appointment is not given directly, and the chronological data of the Northern Chronicle is regarded by many Thai scholars as too distorted to reconstruct precisely.
+Borihan Thepthani supplies a date of death of 1006, from which he works back to an enthronement in 916 and a birth in 901.
+The chronicle credits him with a substantial role in the promotion of Buddhism, in particular through the construction of two temples, Wat Khao Phra Si Sanphetcharam and Wat Suan Luang (วัดสวนหลวง).

+Later reign and succession

+Borihan Thepthani proposes that Pansa moved his seat to Mueang Uthong and renamed it Sri Ayodhya (ศรีอโยธยา).
+On that reading he ruled for about ninety years in all, first at Phanthumburi and afterwards at Mueang Uthong.
+He died in 1006 and was succeeded by Ramapandita, whose relationship to him is not recorded.

-At the former seat, the Yonok Chronicle records that Pansa was likely succeeded by a Monic monarch Chandra Devaraja, but the nature of their familial relationship remains unknown.
-This succession is regarded as contemporaneous, at least in part, with the period between 927 and 946, during which Tambralinga, under Sujita and his son Kampoch, conducted military campaigns that extended their authority over several polities in the Menam Valley.
-The chronicle further notes that Chandra Devaraja encountered external threats, which are plausibly associated with these Tambralinga incursions.
+At the seat he had left, the Yonok Chronicle records that Pansa was probably succeeded by the Mon monarch Chandra Devaraja, again without stating how the two were related.
+That succession is taken to fall at least partly within 927 to 946, the years in which Tambralinga, under Sujita and his son Kampoch, campaigned across several polities of the Menam valley.
+The chronicle notes that Chandra Devaraja faced external threats, which have been associated with those incursions.

-Pansa ruled for approximately 90 years, beginning at Phanthumburi and later at Mueang Uthong, also known as Sri Ayodhya.
-He died in 1006, and was succeeded by Ramapandita, although their precise familial relationship is not recorded.